Asure Software Announces Timing of First Quarter 2023 Financial Results

-/EIN News/ -- AUSTIN, Texas, April 24, 2023 (GLOBE NEWSWIRE) -- Asure Software (Nasdaq: ASUR), a leading provider of cloud-based Human Capital Management (HCM) software solutions, today announced that its financial results for the first quarter of 2023 will be released after the market close on Monday, May 8, 2023.
+AUSTIN, Texas, April 24, 2023 (GLOBE NEWSWIRE) -- Asure Software ASUR, a leading provider of cloud-based Human Capital Management (HCM) software solutions, today announced that its financial results for the first quarter of 2023 will be released after the market close on Monday, May 8, 2023.
 Asure will host a conference call to discuss the results at 3:30 pm CT (4:30 pm ET) on the same day.

 Asure Chairman and CEO Pat Goepel as well as CFO John Pence will host the conference call, followed by a question-and-answer session.